“Where I live”

 Helmeted guinea fowl feed on a combination of seeds, corn kernels, sedge tubers, and insects, preferably grasshoppers or termites.
 When feeding in corn fields, the birds feed only on the kernels of fallen or discarded cobs.
 Therefore, they are not regarded by farmers as pests.

-Helmeted guinea fowl are extremely talkative.
+Helmeted guinea fowl are extremely vocal.
 They use many different calls but are probably best known for their loud, cackling alarm cry.

 Wild flocks of helmeted guinea fowl have many predators.
 Local populations also may be affected by hunting and egg collecting, but generally speaking helmeted guinea fowl are common wherever the land will support them.